About Us Awards/Media To Seek Admission Frequently Asked Questions To Hire Us Contact

 Mimi Silbert

-Although Delancey Street is her primary work, Silbert is also a recognized national expert in criminal justice.
-As a criminal justice planner and evaluator, Silbert has directed the evaluation of over 100 projects through such agencies as the National Institute of Mental Health, the National Institute of Corrections, and the John D. Rockefeller Foundation.
-She has designed adult and juvenile corrections master plans for numerous cities and states, evaluated the prison system for California Department of Corrections, and designed and conducted the largest study in the country on Prostitution and Sexual Assault, considered a breakthrough at the time, and a field in which she has published extensively.
-She wrote, designed, and implemented a revamp of San Francisco’s juvenile justice system which independent evaluators called “phenomenally successful”.
-In her 40 years as a trainer, Silbert has designed curriculae and provided training to over 50 police, sheriff and probation departments.
+Although Delancey Street is her primary life work, Silbert is also a recognized national expert in criminal justice.
+As a criminal justice planner and evaluator, Dr. Silbert has directed the evaluation of over 100 projects, through such agencies as the National Institute of Mental Health, the National Institute of Corrections, the Federal Bureau of Prisons, and the John D. Rockefeller Foundation.
+She has designed adult and juvenile justice master plans for numerous cities and states, evaluated and developed programs for the California Department of Corrections, headed an innovative program for Mariel Cubans for the INS, NIC and the Federal Bureau of Prisons, and designed and conducted the largest study in this country on prostitution, a field in which she has published extensively.
+She wrote, designed and implemented a revamp of San Francisco’s juvenile justice system which independent evaluators called “phenomenally successful.”
+In her 42 years as a trainer, Silbert has designed curriculae and provided training to over 80 police, sheriff’s, and probation departments.

 Click here to view Dr. Mimi Halper Silbert's complete resume (PDF Document)